-Mechanical, electrical and plumbing systems have an important role in the built environment, since they sustain an adequate environment for human occupancy.
+Mechanical, electrical, and plumbing systems have an important role in the built environment since they sustain an adequate environment for human occupancy.
 However, the healthcare sector brings additional challenges, since there are recovering patients and many types of specialized equipment.
-For example, an electrical fault may only cause disruption in an office, but it can disable life support equipment in a hospital.
+For example, an electrical fault may only disrupt an office, but it can disable life support equipment in a hospital.

 Due to the additional requirements of healthcare facilities, MEP installations tend to be more expensive than in other buildings.
 While the exact cost distribution varies by project, these systems will normally represent over 40% of the budget in healthcare buildings.
 However, experienced MEP engineers can find ways to cut costs without affecting performance.